johnalam/HTTP_Requests_per_sec/README.md

-# HTTP_Requests_per_sec
+# HTTP_Requests_throttling
-Gauge General HTTP requests per second.
+Throttle General HTTP requests.
 More precise than previous versions.

 This version is a complete re-write or the version on Devcentral.
+Old version accurate to 1 second.

-Old version had an issue with accuracy.
+This version has millisecond accuracy.